-On 29th August 2017, the Company completed the acquisition of Laguna Life Designated Activity Company ("Laguna") from Enstar Group Limited, a leading global insurance run-off consolidator and also a minority shareholder of Monument Re, which comprises a closed book of term life protection risks within the UK and Spain and voluntarily ceased to underwrite new business in 2007 and 2009 respectively.
-Laguna is authorised in Ireland and regulated by the CBI.
+On 29th August 2017, the Company completed the acquisition of Monument Life Insurance Designated Activity Company ("Monument Life", formerly Laguna Life Designated Activity Company), an insurance undertaking, authorised in Ireland and regulated by the CBI.
+Monument Life was acquired from Enstar Group Limited, a leading global insurance run-off consolidator and also a minority shareholder of Monument Re and comprises a closed book of term life protection risks within the UK and Spain and voluntarily ceased to underwrite new business in 2007 and 2009 respectively.